 And that's why this dual design is the perfect design in which to introduce Arwen and her people, as it reflects every facet of both through contrast and detailing.

-We hope you like it and we'll see you next time.
-We don't know what other designs from Lord of the Rings we will be covering yet.
-This will function more or less the same way that the Padme series works (improvising basically) but if you want to request any specific design from the Trilogy don't hesitate to contact us and tell us!
+I hope you like it and I'll see you next time.
+I don't know what other designs from Lord of the Rings I will be covering yet.
+This will function more or less the same way that the Padme series works (improvising basically) but if you want to request any specific design from the Trilogy don't hesitate to contact us and let me know!

 All the images of the dress used in this article (and many more)